shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 ---
 layout: post
-title: Riverfront Renewal in Kathmandu and Lalitpur
+title: Can we turn riverfronts in Kathmandu to be a positive experience?
 author: shirish
 categories:
   - innovation